istore221/scala-geomovement-kafka-publisher/README.md

 # Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

 You will need:

 #### System Requirement:

-- MacOS or a Linux server running on CentOS, Ubuntu, or Red Hat Enterprise Linux 7 (RHEL7).
+- OSX (macOS) or a Linux server running on CentOS, Ubuntu, or Red Hat Enterprise Linux 7 (RHEL7).
 - [NodeJS](https://nodejs.org/en/) v8 or greater.
 - [Npm](https://www.npmjs.com/) v6 or greater.